rachid-oubaha/Machine-and-Deep-Learning/Fake and real news/README.md

 - visualize the text data using Wordcloud
 - Apply some preprocessing text functions: removing not useful chacarters and removing the unnecessary  words ...
 - Apply tokenization to convert texts to sequences of numbers.
-- capture the context of words by using Word embedding technique
+- Capture the context of words by using Word embedding technique
 - Split the dataset into training and testing sets.
 - Train and evaluate the model